 Appropriately Uses Anti-Anxiety Medication

-This gauges the percent of long-term residents who were administered antianxiety drugs.
-These medications are typically prescribed to patients suffering from depression and anxiety.
+This is the percentage of patients who were given antianxiety drugs.
+These drugs are commonly prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents